Analytic Derivation of the minimal entanglement wedge cross section in the GMMG/GCFT flat holography: EWCS for two disjoint intervals

 where it is needed to be proved in the GMMG scenario with the higher derivative deformation in related to the pure Einstein gravity.
 Using the corresponding central charge (\ref{cLM-GMMG}) in the $GCFT_2$ which is dual to the GMMG in 3d asymptotically flat spacetime and the relation (\ref{el01}), the extremal EWCS in the GMMG case, regardless of the CS-contribution, can be found as follows

 To consider the CS-contribution in the minimal EWCS, the timelike vectors as new ingredients can be changed in the FSC geometry \cite{Seng02,Seng03}.
-We make a conjecture that the minimal boost between $v_b$ and $v'_b$ can have a similar relation to the TMG case as follows \cite{Seng03}
+We assume that the minimal boost between $v_b$ and $v'_b$ can have a similar relation to the TMG case as follows \cite{Seng03}